MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-pages-solutions.md

 ## Add website components

 As you create and add new components to your website, you can add them to your solution containing the website.

+> [!NOTE]
+> New website components are not automatically added to a solution containing a site.
+You will need to add any new website components to a solution following the steps below.

 1. From the Power Pages home page, go to the **Solutions** area.